ZilaWS/server/README.md

 # ZilaWS Server

-## ZilaWS is a blazingly fast and very lightweight library that provides an extremely easy-to-use way to transmit data via websockets between clientside and serverside using eventhandlers and async waiters
+## ZilaWS is a blazingly fast and very lightweight library that provides an extremely easy-to-use way to transmit data via websockets between client-side and server-side using eventhandlers and async waiters

 <div style="text-align: center;">
 <a href="https://github.com/WarstekHUN/typescript-npm-package-template/actions/workflows/test.yml">